 - Garlic - raw garlic has antiviral and antibacterial properties

-- Zinc lozenges - since so many viruses originate in the throat, it is advised to take zinc, and immunity booster and virus fighter, in lozenge form, so that the mineral can coat the throat, theoretically attacking any germ that may wish to enter.
+- Zinc lozenges - since so many viruses originate in the throat, it is advised to take zinc, an immunity booster and virus fighter, in lozenge form so that the mineral can coat the throat, theoretically attacking any germ that may wish to enter.

-If, after taking all steps to prevent the spread of illness and boosting your immunity, you begin to feel a little run down or a tickle in your throat, take Oscillococcinum, which is used to reduce symptoms of the flu.
-It must be taken before the virus really settles in, however, so again…have a supply on hand and take it at the first sign that something is not right.
+If, after taking all steps to prevent the spread of illness and boost your immunity, you begin to feel a little run down or a tickle in your throat, take Oscillococcinum, which is used to reduce flu symptoms.
+It must be taken before the virus really settles in, however, so again, have a supply on hand and take it at the first sign that something is not right.

 Specific protocols have been developed to help those affected by various stages of severity.
 Feel free to call Megan or Ed of our office for further information.Dealing with Fear and Anxiety

 As this Coronavirus spreads, many people experience a great deal of fear and anxiety.
 At times like this, we have found it helpful to reflect on how people of other ages have dealt with challenging times.
 We recommend reading Meditations by Marcus Aurelius and Seneca's Letters from a Stoic.Let's Get Through This Together